 Organizational Management B.A.S.

-Increase your earning power, and build on your Associate Degree by earning your B.A.S.
+Increase your earning power by earning your B.A.S.
 Degree in Organizational Management* at IRSC.

 *One of 15 degree programs with courses that can be completed online through the IRSC Virtual Campus.
 At least one proctored assessment is required for each online course.
 Some programs may also require the student to complete a practicum experience.